Ex-Senate Intelligence Staffer Who Dated Reporter Pleads Guilty To Lying To FBI

 Burton, along with attorneys Benjamin Klubes and Lauren Randell, later issued a statement:

-"We emphasize again today that Jim was never charged with having compromised classified information, nor is such a charge part of today's plea ...
+"We emphasize again today that Jim was never charged with having compromised classified information, nor is such a charge part of today's plea. ...
 Jim has accepted responsibility for his actions and has chosen to resolve this matter now so that he and his family can move forward with their lives."

 Wolfe's and Watkins' relationship was the subject of an extensive report this summer by The New York Times, which hired Watkins after her relationship with Wolfe had ended.